Guardsmen and those that wish to enlist with the Guardsmen, are expected to have read and follow

 - Bree-land Homesteads

 - 1 High Road

-- Kinship house chests are accessible only by Guardsmen with the rank of "Member" or higher.
-Items stored are "free-for-all" for Guardsmen to use; take whatever you need, leave whatever you don't.
-It is acceptable for a Member to access the Kinship house chests on behalf of a Recruit (i.e. to either give an item or craft an item using stored materials).
+- Kinship house chests are accessible only by Guardsmen with the rank of "Officer" or higher.
+Items stored are "free-for-all" for Guardsmen to use; take what you need, leave what you don't.
+It is acceptable for an Officer to access the Kinship house chests on behalf of a Member or Recruit (e.g. to either give an item or craft an item using stored materials).

 NOTE: As mentioned in the "Enlistment" section, sharing of Kinship resources (including items in the Kinship House chests) with non-approved characters is prohibited.
-If a player is ever found guilty of this action, it may result in a permanent ban from the Kinship.
+If a player is ever found guilty of this action, it may result in an expulsion from the Kinship.

 . : .